austinkwok1997/react-frau-intl/README.md

 }
 ```

-Assign messages JSON to React component, for example:
 Use the `i18n` factory to wrap your root application component in an Intl component that will provide context to root components.

 ```javascript